rushvora/PTCGPRerollManager/README.md

 Be sure to enable all Privileged Gateway Intents in the app settings

+At this time you can either import the repo in a folder and run npm commands from here for updating it easier or create your bot and drop  the repo afterward.
+Be sure to reimport package.json if npm replaced it for you or it won't find the script where to begin with and will treat it as a commonJS file and not ES6 module js.

 - Install Node.js
 - Ensure that your Windows Execution Policy is set to RemoteSigned or Unsigned
 - Open VisualStudioCode > Terminal and run :